Click on pdf file above for report on the Structure 34 elaborated Kiva Closing and Animal Sacrifice

 2013 Excavations in SS-Room 1 - An early version of this room may have been used for jewelry work.
 Twenty four small pieces of Azurite/ Malachite were found between the use-compacted final floor and an earlier more formal floor.
 The masonry bin was part of the earlier building.
 Stone lined hearth was made for the later room.

 Structure 37 - This early kiva was abandoned near the end of the 10th century and was ceremonially closed through a massive animal sacrifice ritual and structure burning.
 After the sacrifice and burials were made, the animals were covered by stones and layers of soil.
 Shown here is the excavation in the south end of the kiva at 50 cm above the floor.
 A stone and soil cone-shaped monument or shrine was built to house many of the burials.
-The two turkeys shown in this photo were at the upper end of the complex of skeletons.
-After several years had passed, the remainder of the structure was filled with soil and what remained of the roof was burned.
+After the kiva was abandoned and after several years had passed, the remainder of the structure was filled with soil and what remained of the roof was burned.

 After a long day, an impromptu jam session with Dave and accompanying guitar and fiddle